Denver International Airport

 Complete your Ballpark Chasers experience by stopping at Tommy Knocker Brewery for an appetizer and beverage of your choice and then enjoy a downtown walk through this former mining town to the world famous Beau Jo’s Pizza.
 Make sure to save your pizza crust for the honey!

 BALLPARK CHASERS VACATION?

-If you are looking for a relaxing trip and stay only in Colorado, see a couple games at Coors Field and finish by traveling 90 minutes south to Colorado Springs to catch a Sky Sox game (Brewers AAA affiliate).
-If you are a Ballpark Chaser and want to check off three parks quickly, plan the “Frontier 3” trip.
+If you are looking for a relaxing trip and stay only in Colorado, see a couple games at Coors Field and finish by traveling 90 minutes south to Colorado Springs to catch a Rocky Mountain Vibes game (Brewers Rookie affiliate).
+A little further away (4 hour drive), is Suplizio Field, home of the Grand Junction Rockies (Rockies Rookie affiliate).
+If you are a Ballpark Chaser and want to check off three MLB ballparks quickly, plan the “Frontier 3” trip.
 This includes flying into Denver, using a rental car to drive 610 miles (roughly 8 hours) to Kaufmann Stadium in Kansas City and finish at Busch Stadium in St. Louis (243 miles/ 4 hours away).